Two Rutgers students create crowdfunding platform for college expenses

 On their website the campaigns and profiles are outlined — two of which are campaigns from Rutgers students.

-Egbelu said that his and Jackson's alma mater has been supportive of them, and the opportunities and experiences they had while competing in different contests as students was beneficial.
+Egbelu said that his and Jackson's alma mater has been supportive of them, and the opportunities and experiences they had while competing in different contests as students were beneficial.

 “The people we were able to meet throughout those experiences really helped us set our strategies, gave us services that we otherwise would not have and really helped us take the company to another level,” Egbelu said.